connorputnam/ixis-ds-challenge/README.md

 [ ] **Online Retailer Performance Questions** `01_online_retailer_performance.Rmd` or `01_online_retailer_performance.R`

-  * The data required for this project was for the most part clean, so there was not too much data cleaning involved outside of date formating.
+  * The data required for this project was for the most part clean, so there was not too much data cleaning involved outside of date formatting.
 What was done in this file was to come up with some new columns in order to answer the desired questions as well make insightful visualizations in `02_eda.Rmd`.

 [ ] **Visualizations and Additional Metrics** `02_visualizations_metrics.Rmd` or `02_visualizations_metrics.R`